apache/spark/docs/graphx-programming-guide.md

 val validCCGraph = ccGraph.mask(validGraph)
 {% endhighlight %}

-The `groupEdges` operator merges parallel edges (i.e., duplicate edges between pairs of vertices) in the multigraph.
+The [`groupEdges`][Graph.groupEdges] operator merges parallel edges (i.e., duplicate edges between pairs of vertices) in the multigraph.
 In many numerical applications, parallel edges can be *added* (their weights combined) into a single edge thereby reducing the size of the graph.

+[Graph.groupEdges]: api/graphx/index.html#org.apache.spark.graphx.Graph@groupEdges((ED,ED)⇒ED):Graph[VD,ED]

 ## Join Operators
 <a name="join_operators"></a>